NixOS/nixos-homepage/core/src/pages/privacy.md

 #### What do we use your data for?

 A portion of the data is collected to ensure the website is provided free of errors.
 Other data may be used to analyze your usage behavior.
-If contracts are concluded or initiated via the website, the transmitted data will also be proc essed for contract offers, orders, or ot her service inquiries.
+If contracts are concluded or initiated via the website, the transmitted data will also be proc essed for contract offers, orders, or other service inquiries.

 #### What rights do you have regarding your data?

-You have the right at any time to obtain free information about the origin, recipients, and purp ose of your stored personal data.
+You have the right at any time to obtain free information about the origin, recipients, and purpose of your stored personal data.
 You also have the right to request the correction or deletion of this data.
 If you have given consent for data processing, you may revoke this consent at any time for the future.
 You also have the right, under certain circumstances, to request the restriction of the processing of your personal data.
 Furthermore, you have the right to lodge a complaint with the competent supervisory authority.

 You can contact us at any time for this purpose or with any other questions regarding data prote ction.